cypress-io/cypress-documentation/CONTRIBUTING.md

   PR.
 This will make it easier for the maintainers to make minor adjustments, to help with tests or any other changes we may need.
   ![Allow edits from maintainers checkbox](https://user-images.githubusercontent.com/1271181/31393427-b3105d44-ada9-11e7-80f2-0dac51e3919e.png)
-- All PRs against `master` will automatically create a deploy preview URL with Netlify.
+- All PRs against `main` will automatically create a deploy preview URL with Netlify.
 The deploy preview can be accessed via the PR's `netlify-cypress-docs/deploy-preview` status check: